BN-Pool: Bayesian Nonparametric Pooling for Graphs: Experiments

-In general, \gls{bnpool} performs on par with the best performing pooling operator among those in the Soft-Clustering family.
-This indicates that \gls{bnpool} can effectively 1) find a meaningful number of clusters, and 2) aggregate nodes without sacrificing useful information.
-Notable exceptions are the results obtained on the datasets Colors-3 and Enzymes, where \gls{bnpool} outperforms any other pooling method by a significant margin.
+We report the results in Table~\ref{tab:graph-classification} and Table~\ref{tab:graph-classification-extra}.
+In general, \gls{bnpool} performs on par or better than any other pooling operator, especially those from the Soft-Clustering family.
+This indicates that \gls{bnpool} can effectively (i) find a meaningful number of clusters and (ii) learn more compact pooled graphs without sacrificing useful information.
+Noteworthy results are obtained on the datasets Colors-3 and Enzymes, where \gls{bnpool} significantly outperforms any other pooling method and sets the new SOTA.

-Fig.~\ref{fig:bench-hard} shows the actual node features from a graph from the GBC-H dataset and the node-to-supernodes assignments according to the $\mathbf{S}$ found by \gls{bnpool}.
-Interestingly, there is a very precise matching.
-GBC-H is a very homophilic dataset, where the nodes can assume only $1$ of $5$ possible features and nodes with the same features are strongly connected, making it perfectly reasonable to assign node with the same features to the same supernode when learning the pooled graph.
-Additional examples of this kind of result for the other pooling methods, are reported in~\appref{app:additional_res}.
+Figure~\ref{fig:gcbh-large} shows the actual node features from a graph from the GCB-H dataset and the node-to-supernode assignments found by different pooling operators.
+Interestingly, \gls{bnpool} creates clusters that match the node features well (Figure~\ref{fig:gcbh-large}b).
+By contrast, \gls{mincut}, which is also a Soft-Clustering method, places nodes with different features in the same clusters (Figure~\ref{fig:gcbh-large}c).
+In particular, \gls{mincut} finds $4$ clusters even though there are 5 different feature values.

+\gls{topk} and \gls{kmis} are pooling operators from different families (Score-Based and One-Every-$K$) that pool the graph in different ways.
+In particular, \gls{topk} (Figure~\ref{fig:gcbh-large}d) keeps only half of the nodes and drops the others, shown in black.
+On the other hand, \gls{kmis} does not use the node features, so there is no direct match between the features and the clusters it finds.
+Figures~\ref{fig:gcbh-large}f-i show the different assignment matrices $\mS$ from these methods, and Figures~\ref{fig:gcbh-large}j-m show the topology and node features of the pooled graphs.

+\gls{bnpool} uses only $5$ clusters that match the $5$ types of features.
+As a result, the pooled graph summarizes effectively the original, with just 5 supernodes, each one tied to a certain feature.
+On the other hand, \gls{mincut} produces a denser assignment matrix $\mS$, where each node belongs to multiple supernodes, and several supernodes have the same role.
+This overlap is also visible in the pooled graph, which has many supernodes with similar features.
+Unlike \gls{bnpool}, this pooled graph is less compact, is very dense, and, thus, more costly to process.

+Looking at \gls{topk}, we see that its pooled graph is simply a subset of the original, which means some parts of the graph are left out.
+This is known to be a potential issue in Score-Based methods as it affects their expressivity~\citep{bianchi2023expr}.
+Finally, \gls{kmis} yields a pooled graph that, like \gls{bnpool}, is both small and very sparse.
+However, while it represents all parts of the graph, it does not match its supernodes to the node features, as it does not consider them when creating the pooled graph.